astropy/astropy/docs/io/unified.rst

    For compatibility with astropy version 0.2 and earlier, the following format values are also allowed in ``Table.read()``: ``daophot``, ``ipac``, ``html``, ``latex``, and ``rdb``.

+.. attention:: **ECSV is recommended**

+   For writing and reading tables to ASCII in a way that fully reproduces the table data, types and metadata (i.e. the table will "round-trip"), we highly recommend using the :ref:`ecsv_format`.
+This writes the actual data in a simple space-delimited format (the ``basic`` format) that any ASCII table reader can parse, but also includes metadata encoded in a comment block that allows full reconstruction of the original columns.
+This includes support for :ref:`ecsv_format_mixin_columns` (such as `~astropy.coordinates.SkyCoord` or `~astropy.time.Time`) and :ref:`ecsv_format_masked_columns`.

 .. _table_io_fits: